Madison police officer saves choking baby, reunites with family for first time

 “I was just panicking.
 I didn’t know what to think,” says mother Demeria Burke.

-Burke was outside with her baby last Tuesday, when MPD officer Andy Deuchars rushed to their home on Jupiter Drive.
+Burke was outside with her baby last Tuesday waiting for paramedics, when MPD officer Andy Deuchars rushed to their home on Jupiter Drive around 3:30 p.m.

 “I was relieved.
 Emotions were everywhere,” Burke said.